refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 </details>

-Notice here also, we are displaying the icons beside the resource name in each breadcrumb.
-We are using daisyUI `breadcrumbs` class to style the elements.
+Notice also that we are displaying the icons beside the resource name in each breadcrumb.
+We are using the daisyUI `breadcrumbs` class to style the elements.

-With these changes, we should now see a sticky top navbar with items that gives access to all the resource list pages.
-Also breadcrumbs should show up along a resource path:
+With these changes, we should now see a sticky top navbar with items that give access to all the resource list pages.
+Also, breadcrumbs should show up along a resource path:

 Here's the walkthrough of all the resource list pages: